 DAY 4 – PARC JEAN DRAPEAU

-Parc Jean-Drapeau has two islands to offer: Île Sainte-Hélène and Île Notre-Dame.
+Parc Jean-Drapeau has two islands to explore: Île Sainte-Hélène and Île Notre-Dame.
 Throughout the year, Montrealers come to the Parc by bike, car, subway (Métro Jean-Drapeau), boat, and on their rollerblades.
-Spending your last day here will give you the opportunity to relax on a beach, have a picnic, and check out some of the city’s most popular family attractions.
+Spending your last day here will give you the opportunity to relax on a beach, have a picnic, pedal out on an Écorécréo quadricycle and check out some of the city’s most popular family attractions.

 Once you exit the Jean-Drapeau Métro Station, you will see the large geodesic dome from the 1967 International and Universal Exposition (or Expo 67), which now houses the Biosphère, Environment Museum, a terrific venue for learning about some of the major environmental issues related to water, air, climatic changes, sustainable development, and responsible consumption for future generations.

-When you are done at the Biosphère, take a short walk to the Stewart Museum, where you will be able to travel into historical times through a remarkable collection of maps, antique weapons, and instruments, dating from the beginning of the New World to the mid-19th century.
+When you are done at the Biosphère, take a short walk to the Stewart Museum, where historical times come to life through a remarkable collection of maps, antique weapons, and instruments, dating from the beginning of the New World to the mid-19th century.
 The Stewart Museum also offers you a glimpse into the daily lives of the soldiers in the Compagnie franche de la Marine and the Olde 78th Fraser Highlanders, complete with interpreters in period costumes.

 To cap off your trip, let loose at La Ronde (Member of the Six Flags Family), a mammoth amusement park offering more than 40 rides and attractions, dazzling shows, and other entertaining activities.
 During the summer, the amusement park produces a renowned international fireworks competition, and, during every weekend in October, it hosts the annual Halloween Fright Fest.